flash-oss/medici/README.md

 ### v5.2

 - The balances cache primary key is now a SHA1 hash of the previous value.
 Before: `"MyBook;Account;clientId.$in.0:12345,clientId.$in.1:67890,currency:USD"`.
 After: `"\u001b\u0004NÞj\u0013rÅ\u001b¼,F_#\u001cÔk Nv"`.
-Allows each key to be exactly 40 bytes (20 chars) regadless the actual balance query text length.
+Allows each key to be exactly 40 bytes (20 chars) regardless the actual balance query text length.
   - But the old raw unhashed key is now stored in `rawKey` of `medici_balances` for DX and troubleshooting purposes.
 - Fixed important bugs #58 and #70 related to retrieving balance for a custom schema properties.
 Thanks @dolcalmi